 By the first day of your missed period, you may be anxious to find out if you are pregnant.
-With a few ingredients found in your kitchen, you can create your own sugar pregnancy test.
+With a few ingredients found in your kitchen, you can create your own sugar pregnancy test and see if this pregnancy-related old wives' tale works for you.

-The sugar test is a fun and easy way to find out if you are expecting, but it's not the most reliable way to confirm pregnancy.
-When this homemade urine test is performed, the sugar crystals will clump together if your urine contains the pregnancy hormone human chorionic gonadotropin (HCG).
+The sugar pregnancy test is a fun and easy way to find out if you are expecting, but it may not be the most reliable way to confirm pregnancy.
+It's said that when this homemade urine test is performed, the sugar crystals will clump together if your urine contains the pregnancy hormone human chorionic gonadotropin (HCG).
 This hormone is only present during pregnancy and is produced by the developing placenta.
 If the hormone is not present, the sugar will dissolve immediately.

 What You Will Need for the Test